peterhajas/peterhajas.com/site/about.md

 # Talks

 I feel very fortunate to be able to speak publicly about things I am passionate about.
-Below is a collection of talks I’ve been apart of.
+Below is a collection of talks I’ve been a part of.

 ## 2018